 3: Sibling Support Group:

 This component addresses the whole family’s needs by providing support to siblings of children with special needs.
 It is a workshop based on the “Sibshops” model that supports and educates, while providing a forum for siblings to meet and share experiences.
-This program will be offered four Saturdays during the summer and will include outings, making it a summer day camp experience for siblings.
+This program is sponsored by FortisBC and is offered virtually each month thanks to this support.
+Download the FortisBC Sibshops brochure to learn more.